 Instructions

 - Trim the cauliflower and coarsely chop it.
 Place the chopped cauliflower in your food processor and process, in a few batches if needed, until it has the texture of rice.
-You should have about 1 lb. of riced cauliflower.
+You should have about 1 pound of riced cauliflower, which is about 4 cups.

-- In a large skillet, heat the oil over medium-high heat, about 2 minutes.
+- In a large skillet, heat the oil over medium-high heat for about 2 minutes.

 - Add the cauliflower, salt, and pepper.
 Cook, stirring constantly, until almost tender, about 4 minutes.